5 Tips Marketing to Gen Z

 • 5 TIPS TO MARKET TO GEN Z

-• Social media for Gen Z is almost universal, although they tend to be more selective than Millennials.
-Blasting messages across various social media platforms, solely because Gen Z lives there, is wasted energy.
-While 74% of Gen Z spends an hour to 3 a day on social media, they can be, and usually are, very selective where they post, who can see it, and what can be shown to them.
+• Social media is almost universal for Gen Z, although they tend to be more selective than Millennials.
+Blasting messages across various social media platforms solely because Gen Z lives there is wasted energy.
+While 74% of Gen Z spends an hour to 3 a day on social media, they can be, and usually are, very selective about where they post, who can see it, and what can be shown to them.
 As such, they’re masters in filtering content.

-• Snapchat, Instagram and Facebook are the favs of Gen Z. According to the SWIFT Creative Agency, Gen Z considers Facebook their “most important” social platform, despite the buzz that young people have fled and left Facebook to Millenials, Gen X, and older.
-However, while Facebook is considered most important, Instagram and SnapChat are the most used among Gen Z.
+• Snapchat, Instagram, and Facebook are the faves of Gen Z. According to the SWIFT Creative Agency, Gen Z considers Facebook their “most important” social platform, despite the buzz that young people have fled and left Facebook to Millennials, Gen X, and older.
+However, while Facebook is considered most important, Instagram and Snapchat are the most used among Gen Z.

-• 63 percent of Gen Z wants to see “real people,” rather than celebrities, in marketing messaging.
+• In marketing messaging, 63 percent of Gen Z wants to see “real people,” rather than celebrities.
 This is a significant shift from older generations.
 Gen Z is influenced more by “real” people than celebrities.
 The irony is that as “real” people gain traction on social media, they, in reality, become celebrities.
-But nonetheless, the takeaway is to search out on-the-ground-influencers instead of traditional celebrities to endorse your brand.
-In fact, according to a Deep Focus survey of Gen Zers, 67% of those asked said they preferred non-celebrity ads, as compared to 37% that preferred celebrities
+Nonetheless, the takeaway is to search out on-the-ground influencers instead of traditional celebrities to endorse your brand.
+In fact, according to a Deep Focus survey of Gen Zers, 67% of those asked said they preferred non-celebrity ads, as compared to 37% who preferred celebrities.

 • If you want to reach Gen Z, you have to gain their attention within 8 seconds.
-They have an incredibly short attention span and can move lightning fast through content.
-This doesn’t mean that anything your post has to be 2 sentences long or shorter.
-It means that the main message, the hook, has to be short and to the point to get their attention.
-Their attention span, the time to gain their interest, is 4 seconds shorter than adults in 2000.
-So messaging must be quick, concise, and portray something relevant.
-Capturing a Gen Z’er is a challenge, but if you have something that they perceive as valuable, they can be fiercely loyal and stick with you for a long time.
+They have an incredibly short attention span and can quickly move through content.
+This doesn’t mean that anything in your post has to be two sentences long or shorter.
+This means that the main message, the hook, has to be brief and to the point to get the audience’s attention.
+Their attention span, the time to gain their interest, is 4 seconds shorter than that of adults in 2000.
+So, messaging must be quick, concise, and portray something relevant.
+Capturing a Gen Z’er is a challenge, but if you have something they perceive as valuable, they can be fiercely loyal and stick with you for a long time.
 If not, they’ll filter you out in seconds.

-Generation ZTo capture the attention of Gen Z, brands have to adjust from the marketing tactics of old, and embrace authenticity, transparency, value, and social responsibility.
-Also, if a Gen Zer does like your brand, they’ll actually promote it for you, as they live in a world where they share everything — from photos of where they are to what they’re eating.
+To capture the attention of Gen Z, brands have to adjust from the marketing tactics of old and embrace authenticity, transparency, value, and social responsibility.
+Also, if a Gen Zer likes your brand, they’ll promote it for you, as they live in a world where they share everything — from photos of where they are to what they’re eating.

 We all know the words, but what do they relate to today’s business world?